 You can try to make your tree house feel like a smaller, second home inside and out.
-So, when determining a color scheme for the tree house, use the same process you would when painting the inside or outside of you home.
-Your palette should consist of three colors: a light, medium and dark color.
+So when determining a color scheme for the tree house, use the same process you would when painting the inside or outside of your home.
+Your palette should consist of three colors: light, medium and dark colors.
 These three colors will form the foundation of your project.
 Lighter colors should be used as a background.
-Remember you can also use different color schemes for the outside of the tree house than you would for the inside.
+Remember you can also use different color schemes for the outside of the tree house than you would use for the inside.

 There are three basic color schemes for the home, which can also apply to the tree house.
 Each has its own appeal, but it's up to you to decide what you do with your tree house.
 Let your personality and tastes dictate the scheme you use.

 Monochromatic color schemes use tints and shades of the same color to create a sophisticated and elegant look.
 Colors from the same color family tend to look great together, such as a neutral color like brown or gray with lighter or brighter shades of these colors used on trim.